Python Class Decorator: How to Make a Class Instance Behave Like a Callable

 6. Class decorators excel at stateful behavior: Call counters, execution timers, caches, and rate limiters are all naturally expressed as class attributes.
 The decorator instance can also expose methods like stats(), reset(), and cache_clear() that callers can use directly.

 Class-based decorators are not a replacement for function-based decorators — they are an alternative for cases where persistent state and a public method interface make the code clearer.
 The __call__ method is the bridge that lets an object behave like a function, and once you add functools.update_wrapper and __get__, the resulting decorator is production-ready.
+The natural next step from here is the wrapt library, which builds a transparent object proxy on top of these same principles, solving the full set of introspection edge cases that bare update_wrapper leaves open — including correct argument specification preservation and support for decorating descriptors that are themselves descriptors.

 Frequently Asked Questions